Nest Backend Platform

 • Compliance: OAuth in development for enhanced security

-• Remove FIREBASE_SERVICE_ACCOUNT Worker secret from Cloudflare (dead secret)
+• The FIREBASE_SERVICE_ACCOUNT Worker secret should be removed from Cloudflare (dead secret, firebase.ts was deleted).

-• The nest chat feature in features/chats/services/hasura-chat.ts queries chat_rooms / chat_members / chat_messages tables that were dropped in Hasura migration 20260404.
-Either these tables need to be re-added or the chat service needs to be rewritten against Synapse/Matrix.
+• The chat feature in features/chats/services/hasura-chat.ts queries tables dropped in Hasura migration 20260404.
+This code needs to be rewritten against Synapse/Matrix or removed.

 Authentication

-Authentication is now unified across NEST and Synapse Chat via AWS Cognito user pool us-east-1_n8gO6SbP6.
-See Infrastructure for details.
+Authentication is unified across N.E.S.T. and Synapse Chat via AWS Cognito.
+Production uses pool us-east-1_knEL7cqS3 (phenom-prod).
+See Infrastructure for the full pool and endpoint reference.

 Support